syc-roy/interview-assignment/README.md

 5. (bonus) Create forget password page.
 6. (bonus) When user enters password wrong, direct user to forget password page.
 7. (bonus) Deploy the application to Heroku.
+8. (bonus) Add any missing funcitonalies not listed above but you feel they can provide better user experience.

 The knowledge you need to complete the tasks are
 * Javascript/Typescript